Latest In

 Are Dogs Allowed In Richmond Park?

-Yes, dogs are allowed in Richmond Park, but they must be kept under control at all times.
-During the deer birthing season (May to June), it’s recommended to keep dogs on a leash to prevent them from disturbing the young fawns.
+Yes, dogs are allowed, but they must be kept under control at all times.
+Crucially, during the deer birthing season (May 1st to July 31st), it is compulsory to keep dogs on a lead in all areas of the park for the safety of both the deer and the dogs/owners.

 What Are The Opening Hours Of Richmond Park?